kixlab/cs374-spring-2018/assets/pr3/pr3.md

 #### Undo (40pt)
 - (20pt) Add an Undo button that, each time it is pressed, goes one step backwards in history.
 For example, if the user clicks Undo after entering an answer, the answer should be deleted.
 - (10pt) The Undo button should have an `id` of **pr3__undo**.
 - (10pt) The Undo button should only be enabled when that action is possible.
 For example, Undo should be disabled when you start the game.
-Use `disabled` attribute to disable button.
+Use the `disabled` attribute to disable a button.
 - The Undo button can also undo the ‘clear’ action.

 #### Managing Undo History (40pt)
 - (20pt) The history for Undo feature should be stored in the Firebase database, and they should be remaining after the page is refreshed.
-- (20pt) Add an Reset button that, it clears all the past entries and undo histories.
+- (20pt) Add a Reset button that clears all the past entries and undo history.
 The Reset button should have an `id` of **pr3__reset**.
 - Reset cannot be reverted, and undo should be disabled after reset.
 ![](assets/pr3/undo_example.gif)